- Business expense deduction enables entrepreneurs to claim costs for tax purposes.

 Prerequisites and delimitation:

-2. Actual outflow: The expense must actually have been incurred.
+2. actual outflow: the expenditure must actually have been incurred.

-– Private expenses: Purely private expenses are not deductible.
+– Private expenses: Purely private costs are not deductible.

 – Mixed expenses: In the case of partly business and partly private use, an apportionment is required.